DavinciDreams/POTIONPOCUS/README.md

-# Basic Notion Clone Setup
+i# Basic Notion Clone Setup

 This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.